upgrade: 1 nautilus mon + 1 luminous mon can't automatically form quorum

 #2 Updated by Tim Serong 5 months ago

 Just to clarify slightly -- I know the upgrade instructions in the Nautilus release announcement say to "upgrade monitors by installing the new packages and restarting the monitor daemons", but this quick way of upgrading is not always possible; depending on what distro you're using, you may have to upgrade the base OS before you can install the new Nautilus packages, which means that each node is going to be down for quite some time (at least several minutes, maybe many tens of minutes or longer).

-#6 Updated by Joao Eduardo Luis about 1 month ago
+#6 Updated by Joao Eduardo Luis 3 months ago

 I have been working on it, able to reproduce, just unable yet to pin down the cause.

 1. 3 monitors on luminous (a, b, c)

 2. shutdown mon.a, let quorum form (2 luminous monitors, b and c)